Scalability and robustness of spectral embedding: landmark diffusion is all you need: Asymptotic behavior of Roseland under the manifold setup

 \item For $\alpha=0$, let $\epsilon = \epsilon(n)$ so that $\frac{\sqrt{\log n}}{n^{1/2}\epsilon^{d/4+1/2}}\rightarrow 0$ and $\epsilon\rightarrow 0$, when $n\rightarrow\infty$.
 Then with probability higher than $1 - \mathcal{O}(1/n^{2})$, for all $i=1,2,\ldots,n$, we have

-\end{itemize} Clearly, unlike the DM, in the Roseland, its convergence rate depends on $n^{\beta}$, which is the size of the landmark set.
+\end{itemize} Clearly, unlike DM, in Roseland, its convergence rate depends on $n^{\beta}$, which is the size of the landmark set.
 This pointwise convergence result tells us that the smaller the landmark set is, the faster the algorithm, but the slower the convergence rate to the Laplace-Beltrami operator.
-We should compare the rate of Roseland with the rate of DM when the alpha normalization is $0$.
-The error term in the DM is of order $ \mathcal{O}\Big(\frac{\sqrt{\log n}}{n^{1/2}\epsilon^{d/4-1/2}}\Big)$ while the error term in the Roseland is of order $\mathcal{O}\Big(\frac{\sqrt{\log n}}{n^{\beta/2}\epsilon^{d/2-1/2}}\Big)$, where $n$ is the size of data, $n^{\beta}$ is the size of landmark set.
+We should compare the rate of Roseland with the rate of DM when the alpha normalization is $0${; that is, $\alpha=0$}.
+The error term in DM is of order $ \mathcal{O}\Big(\frac{\sqrt{\log n}}{n^{1/2}\epsilon^{d/4-1/2}}\Big)$ while the error term in Roseland is of order $\mathcal{O}\Big(\frac{\sqrt{\log n}}{n^{\beta/2}\epsilon^{d/2-1/2}}\Big)$, where $n$ is the size of data, $n^{\beta}$ is the size of landmark set.
 Note that even when we let $\beta=1$, the convergence rate of Roseland still does not recover the convergence rate of DM, where they differ by a factor of $\epsilon^{\frac{d}{4}}$.
-This is because the Roseland introduces dependence relation among data points by diffusing through the landmark set, and this dependence relation results in a larger variance of the random variable to be analyzed.
-This fact slows down the convergence rate when we apply the large deviation bound.
+This is because Roseland introduces dependence among data points by diffusing through the landmark set, and this dependence relation results in a larger variance of the random variable to be analyzed.
+This fact gives a slower convergence rate when we apply the large deviation bound.
 See Section \ref{Discussion optimal variance convergence discrepancy} for more details. \end{remark}